Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

 \subsection{The Bia\l ynicki-Birula decomposition}

 Let $X$ be a $T$-scheme.
-For simplicity, assume that $X$ is locally linearizable.
-Recall that a one-parameter subgroup $\lambda:\G\to T$ is called {\em generic} if $X^{\G}=X^T$, where $\G$ acts on $X$ via $\lambda$.
-Generic one-parameter subgroups always exist.
-Now fix a generic one-parameter subgroup $\lambda$ of $T$, and let $X^T=\bigsqcup_{i=1}^m F_i$ be the decomposition of $X^T$ into connected components.
+Let $X^T=\bigsqcup_{i=1}^m F_i$ be the decomposition of $X^T$ into connected components.
+A one-parameter subgroup $\lambda:\G\to T$ is called {\em generic} if $X^{\G}=X^T$, where $\G$ acts on $X$ via $\lambda$.
+Generic one-parameter subgroups always exist (when $X$ is locally linearizable this certainly holds; the general case follows from this by considering the normalization of $X$).
+Now fix a generic one-parameter subgroup $\lambda$ of $T$.
 For each $F_i$, we define the subset